Photosynq/PhotosynQ-Documentation/docs/instruments/console-commands.md

 ### 1053

-Continous feed of roll, pitch, compass, direction, tilt and tilt direction.
+Continuous feed of roll, pitch, compass, direction, tilt and tilt direction.
 Cancel the command with `-1+`

 **Example:**